 If you find yourself in an emergency situation such as an accident or breakdown, drive to the next refuge area if possible.
 If not, pull over onto the hard shoulder – or lane one on all lanes running motorways.
 As soon as you know there’s a problem, put your hazard lights on before you stop to warn following traffic that there’s a problem.

-Once stopped, get out of the car as soon as you safely can and retreat behind the barrier.
+Once stopped, get out of the car as soon as you safely can and retreat behind the barrier on the left.
 Only then should you call for help.
 The motorway’s monitoring system should quickly detect your car and close the lane, but also call the emergency services to let them know what’s happened and where.

 If you can’t get to lane one, once stopped it’s safest to stay in your car rather than try to run across several lanes of traffic.
 Immediately call the emergency services and tell them you haven’t been able to get to safety.
 Do not get out of your car until they arrive and instruct you to do so.